NASM CES Study Guide

 Mobility assessment Procedures

-While the static and movement assessments help us to find the muscles that are over or underactive, the mobility assessments will be more used for confirming and narrowing down those previous results.
+While the static and movement assessments help us to find the muscles that are over or underactive, the mobility assessments will be used more for confirming and narrowing down those previous results.

 When a client has restrictions in their mobility, it means they have overactive muscles and soft tissues on the opposite side of the observed restriction.